 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Limits of Science.
+Please use the Social Network links just below to share this information from The Explanation, Limits of Science.
 Origin of the Universe and Mind?